Global Catastrophic Risks (book)

 Global Catastrophic Risks is a 2008 non-fiction book edited by philosopher Nick Bostrom and astronomer Milan M. Ćirković.
 The book is a collection of essays from 26 academics written about various global catastrophic and existential risks.
+A paperback version was published in 2011.

 Content

 The risks covered by the book include both anthropogenic (man made) risks and non-anthropogenic risks.